How to help your teen choose the best subjects to take in high school in preparation for their desired courses at uni.

 Teens who need the ATAR pressure removed can take solace in knowing Murdoch has a place for them and their independent thinking.
 It’s also worth reminding them that the decisions they make today are not set in stone.
-Students like Katie have found the freedom at Murdoch to explore different career options over the course of their studies.

 Helping your teen choose a course of study

 As your teen considers their future and what to study in high school, you can help in numerous ways by having them: